 Even today, anyone dealing solely in cash is at an extreme disadvantage financially, with cash-based consumers being forced to spend more on their monthly outgoings, also known as the poverty premium.

 Consumers, young and old, are demanding financial inclusion and visible control over their money but some people are denied this because, although they are tech-savvy and smartphone confident, they don’t meet the criteria for even a basic bank account.

 Alternative Banking with Suits Me

 Here at Suits Me, we strongly believe in financial inclusion, which means we believe everyone – regardless of their background, personal circumstances or financial position – should be able to access a suitable banking solution to manage their finances.

 Using Suits Me, you will gain access to a contactless Mastercard® debit card, online banking and our mobile banking app – so you can manage your money on the go, 24/7, from anywhere in the world.
 You can set up regular payments via standing orders and direct debits and withdraw cash from an ATM.

-We also provide all account holders with our exclusive cashback reward programme, which means if you use your Suits Me debit card with one of our retail partners, you’ll automatically get a percentage of your money paid back into your account at the end of the month.
+We also provide all account holders with our exclusive cashback reward programme, which means if you use your Suits Me debit card with one of our retail partners, you’ll automatically get a percentage of your money paid back into your account.

 It takes less than 10 minutes to open your Suits Me account and we don’t ask for proof of address or run a credit check.